Study Abroad for Majors and Minors

 Talk to your advisor

-Use a credit transfer form to get approval from the writing department for major-specific courses.
-Keep in mind, students are also able to fulfill general education requirements abroad, including a custom theme.
-For information on completing your theme abroad visit: www.gvsu.edu/studyabroad.
-Click ‘Getting Started, and scroll down to the ‘Study Abroad Theme’ link.
+Use a credit transfer form to get approval from the Department of Writing for major-specific courses.
+Keep in mind, students are also able to fulfill general education requirements abroad.

 Once you have selected a program

-Writing students planning on studying abroad will need to communicate closely with their academic advisor throughout their planning process.
-When you decide on the program that will work best for you, you should begin an online study abroad application at www.gvsu.edu/studyabroad.
+Writing students planning on studying abroad will need to communicate closely with their writing academic advisor throughout their planning process.
+When you decide on the program that will work best for you, you should begin an the Study Abroad application.

 What classes can I take while studying abroad?